Some people think that after being diagnosed with arthritis or fibromyalgia, they can say goodbye to a peaceful sleep.

 - very cradling, can help you find a comfortable position faster if the pain prevents you from falling asleep;

 - medium-firm, comfortable for most sleepers of average weight;

 - might sleep a bit hot, especially during warm months;

 - might feel too soft and unsupportive for heavier users.

 Best for Cooler Sleep - Dreamcloud

 Warmth is known to relieve pain, which can be beneficial for people with arthritis or fibromyalgia.
 But sleeping on a mattress that makes you hot can have negative effects on your body.
-That’s why I couldn’t skip the Dreamcloud in my review of the best mattresses for arthritis and fibromyalgia.
-This bed can efficiently cool you down and promote a more restorative sleep.
+That’s why I couldn’t skip the Dreamcloud in this list of the best mattresses for arthritis and fibromyalgia.
+This bed can efficiently cool you down and promote more restorative sleep.